-There is a choice of routes out of the village: staying on the Walk 1-32 route with a climb onto the edge of the downs (with fine views across the Arun valley), or a shorter and easier route along the B2139 in [59].
+There is a choice of routes out of the village: staying on the Walk 1-32 route with a climb onto the edge of the downs (with fine views across the Arun valley), or a shorter and easier route along the B2139 in [60].

-58. Downs route (2 km)
+59. Downs route (2 km)

-- a.
+a.
 Keep ahead at the junction with Church Street to head S on School Road for 250m.
 Cross the B2139 carefully to continue on Mill Lane opposite.
-After climbing steadily for 400m turn sharp right at a road junction, finally leaving the Walk 1-32 route. - b.
+After climbing steadily for 400m turn sharp right at a road junction, finally leaving the Walk 1-32 route.

+- b.
 As you descend on this lane (High Titten) there are glimpses of the Amberley Museum buildings in the chalk quarry down to your left.
-At the bottom cross the B2139 carefully and turn left onto its pavement.
+At the bottom cross the B2139 carefully and turn left.
+Go along its pavement for 400m, round a right-hand bend. - c.
+Just before reaching the railway bridge, turn left up the approach road for the Amberley Museum and Heritage Centre25, with the station on the right.
+Cross the footbridge to Platform 1 for trains to London.

-59. Road route (13/4 km)
+60. Road route (13/4 km)

 - a.
 Turn right at the junction with Church Street to head W, back through the village.
 In 150m turn left onto the footpath opposite Hog Lane: at first between high walls, then past some new housing and a recreation ground, the Playpark. - b.
-At the end turn right onto the pavement of the B2139 (New Barn Road).
-In 750m the Downs route joins from High Titten on the left. - 60.
-Follow the B2139 for 400m, round a bend to the right.
+At the end turn right onto the B2139 and go along its pavement for over 1 km.
+After the Downs route joins from High Titten the road goes round a right-hand bend. - c.
 Just before reaching the railway bridge, turn left up the approach road for the Amberley Museum and Heritage Centre25, with the station on the right.
 Cross the footbridge to Platform 1 for trains to London.